My yogic journey - Els Coenen

 My passion was intense.
-I took cold showers, did my sadhana, experimented with the kriyas, meditated for hours, bought books and DVDs, attended all possible courses and workshops, led the Belgian Kundalini Yoga Federation for eight years, taught several yoga classes a week, organized and assisted in teacher trainings in Belgium and neighbouring countries and in Burundi, Kenya and Ethiopia.
+I took cold showers, did my sadhana (early morning yoga), experimented with kriyas, meditated for hours, bought tons of books and DVDs, attended all possible courses and workshops, led the Belgian Kundalini Yoga Federation for eight years, taught several yoga classes a week, organized and assisted in teacher training programs in Belgium, neighbouring and East-African countries.

-And yes, I also wore a turban while teaching and sometimes even outside the yogaroom.
+And yes, I wore a turban and white clothes when I was teaching and sometimes even outside the yogaroom.

-In 2012 the abuse came very close.
+In 2012, the abuse came very close.
 Hari Singh, one of the teachers from the Sat Nam Rasayan* course that I organised in Belgium, seduced two young female students into a sexual relationship.
-He knew that both of them were in a vulnerable situation at that moment.
-For months I asked the SNR leaders to take appropriate action, but I was asked to remain silent.
-Because of my insistence I was excommunicated by Guru Dev Singh, the so-called Master of SNR.
+He knew that both of them were in a vulnerable situation in that period.
+I asked the SNR leaders to take appropriate action.
+They asked me to remain silent.
+Because I insisted appropriate action would be taken towards the women and to avoid similar situations in the future, Guru Dev Singh, the master of Sat Nam Rasayan excommunicated me.
 He declared Belgium a no-go zone for all SNR activities for two years.

 At the end of September 2020, eight years after the events, I wrote a letter to Guru Dev Singh asking him if today he was more open to acknowledge the harm done by Hari Singh and that transgressive behavior has no place in Sat Nam Rasayan.
 You can read the full story, my letters to Guru Dev Singh and his answer here.